-Products Gaade Timber: Longleaf yellow pine: Structural timbers 3 Select Structural Longleaf, Prime Structural Longleaf, Merchant- able Structural Longleaf, Structural Square Edge and Sound Longleaf, No. 1 Structural Longleaf.
-Timbers Longleaf Square Edge and Sound.
-Structural joist and plank Longleaf Prime Structural, Longleaf Merchantable Structural, Longleaf Structural Square Edge and Sound.
-Factory flooring Longleaf Select Merchantable, Longleaf Standard, No. 1 Long- leaf, No. 2 Longleaf.
+Products Gaade Timber: Longleaf yellow pine: Color Charles Town of The Charles Charles Town of the Charles Štructural timbers 3 Select Structural Longleaf, Prime Structural Longleaf, Merchant- able Structural Longleaf, Structural Square Edge and Sound Longleaf, No. 1 Structural Longleaf.
+Timbers Longleaf Square Edge and Sound.4 Structural joist and plank Longleaf Structural Square Edge and Sound.
+Factory flooring Longleaf Select Merchantable, Longleaf Standard, No. 1 Longleaf, No. 2 Longleaf.
 Heavy roofing plank Longleaf Select Merchantable 5 Longleaf Standard.
-Decking No. 1 Longleaf, No. 2 Longleaf.
-Heavy shiplap Do Dimension No. 1 Longleaf, No. 2 Longleaf, No. 3 Longleaf.
+Decking Heavy shiplap Do.
+Dimension No. 1 Longleaf, No. 2 Longleaf, No. 3 Longleaf.
 No. 1 Longleaf.
-Small timbers No. 1 Longleaf.
-Shortleaf yellow pine: Structural timbers Dense Select Structural, Dense Structural, Dense Structural Square Edge and Sound, Dense No. 1 Structural.
-Timbers Shortleaf Square Edge and Sound.
-Structural joist and plank Dense Structural, Dense Structural Square Edge and Sound, Dense No. 1 Structural.
+No. 1 Longleat.
+Shortleaf yellow pine: Shructural timbers Dense Select Structural, Dense Structural, Dense Structural Square Edge and Sound, Dense No. 1 Structural.
+Timbers Shortleaf Square Edge and Sound.4 Structural joist and plank Dense Structural, Dense Structural Square Edge and Sound, Dense No. 1 Structural.
 Factory flooring Shortleaf Dense Standard, No. 1 Shortleaf, No. 2 Shortleaf.
 Heavy roofing plank Shortleaf Dense Standard.
-Decking No. 1 Shortleaf, No. 2 Shortleaf.
-Heavy shiplap Do.
-Dimension No. 1 Dense Shortleaf, No. 1 Shortleaf, No. 2 Shortleaf, No. 3 Shortleaf.
-Small timbers No. 1 Dense Shortleaf, No. 1 Shortleaf, No. 2 Shortleaf.
-Car material: Car siding B and Better, No. 1 Common, No. 2 Common.
-Car lining and roofing Do.
-Car decking and flooring All Heart, Heart Face, No. 1 Common.
-Car sills and framing No. 1 Common Heart, No. 1 Common.
+Decking Heavy shiplap Do.
+Dimension No. 1 Dense Shortleaf, No. 1 Shortleaf, No. 2 Shortleaf, No. 3 2- 11-11-1 Shortleaf.
+Car material: No. 1 Dense Shortleaf, No. 1 Shortleaf, No. 2 Shortleaf.
+B and Better, No. 1 Common, No. 2 Common.
+Car lining and roofing Do and Detter, No. 1 Common, No. 2 Common.
+Car dacking and flooring Do.
+All Heart, Heart Face, No. 1 Common.
+Car sills and framing No. 1 Common Heart, No. 1 Common. •

-3 Includes timbers with unequal faces (beams and stringers) and square timbers, usually posts and similar timbers.
-4 In the absence of knot limitations or limitations with respect to slope of grain no stress value can be
+Includes timbers with unequal faces (beams and stringers) and square timbers, usually posts and similar timbers.

-4 In the absence of knot limitations or limitations with respect to slope of grain no stress value can be assigned to material under this grade.
-3 May all be specified "All heart."
+In the absence of knot limitations or limitations with respect to slope of grain no stress value can be assigned to material under this grade.

+5 May all be specified "All heart."

 In the rules for lumber and timber the first product listed under lumber is finish, which has the three select grades A, B, and C. Molded casing and base, and window and door jambs have the same grades as finish.
 Flooring may be either vertical grain or flat grain and has the grades A, B, C, D, No. 1 Common, and No. 2 Common.
 Flat-grain flooring also has the grade No. 3 Common.
 Wagon bottoms have two grades A and B. Ceiling, partition, drop siding, and bevel siding each have five grades-A, B, No. 1 Common, No. 2 Common, and No. 3 Common.
-In end-matched flooring (vertical or flat grain), end-matched ceiling, end-matched partition, and end-matched drop siding the grades are designated as First Grade, Second Grade, Third Grade, and Fourth Grade.
+In end-matched flooring (vertical or flat grain), end-matched ceiling, end-matched partition, and endmatched drop siding the grades are designated as First Grade, Second Grade, Third Grade, and Fourth Grade.
 Common boards and strips have four common grades.
 Dressed and matched, shiplap, and barn siding have three common grades.
 Grooved roofing has two common grades, while end-matched concrete form lumber, sheathing, and subflooring are furnished in only one grade.